 Graston Technique (Soft Tissue Mobilization)

 Graston Technique® is a unique, evidence-based form of instrument-assisted soft tissue mobilization (IASTM) that enables clinicians to effectively address scar tissue, fascial restrictions and range of motion through comprehensive training, resulting in improved patient outcomes.
+To read more about Graston, please read this Article.

 Why Use Graston Technique?